 "Our Government is doing its part to encourage innovation and the next wave of clean technologies to help protect our environment and create high-quality jobs," said Minister Oliver.
-"Investments in projects such as this demonstrate our leadership in driving a vibrant clean technology industry in Canada."
+"Investment in projects such as these demonstrates our leadership in driving a vibrant clean technology industry in Canada."

-Over the past 10 years, Sustainable Development Technology Canada''s SD Tech Fund™ has supported more than 245 projects and allocated $592 million.
+Sustainable Development Technology Canada''s SD Tech Fund™ has to date supported more than 245 projects and allocated $592 million.

 NRCan''s news releases and backgrounders are available at www.nrcan.gc.ca/media.